kanso/kanso/docs/guides/getting_started.md

 it will update the DOM instead of returning a new HTML document.

-Since this is such a common pattern when writing Kanso apps, you can use a convenient short-hand of returning an object with title and content properties:
+Since this is such a common pattern when writing Kanso apps, you can use a convenient short-hand of returning an object with title and content properties, Kanso will then do the appropriate thing for the current environment:

 <pre><code class="javascript">var templates = require('kanso/templates');